Thanatisia/SharedSpace/Docs/Git/commands/git.md

                 ```
             - Options
                 + -b | --branch [branch-name] : Specify to checkout a branch and specify the branch name; Checkout will create the new branch and switch to it automatically
+        - clone : Clone a git repository from a remote repository server
+            - Synopsis/Syntax
+                ```console
+                git clone {options} [repository-url]
+                ```
+            - Options
+                - Flags
+                    +
+                - With Arguments
+                    + -b | --branch [branch-name] : Clone a specific branch into your local git repository
+                    + --depth=[depth] : Clone the repository starting from a specific depth
         - commit : To commit and confirm all changes added into the tree buffer; Similar to a database - you need to "confirm" by "committing" all changes made into the git database
             - Synopsis/Syntax
                 ```console